 Many people don't realize the risks associated with poor posture.
 Sitting or standing with bad posture for extended periods can lead to chronic pain, decreased flexibility, and even affect your balance.

 Good posture isn't just important for preventing pain and injury—it can also help you look and feel your best.
-Here are some tips for improving your posture:
+Examples of times for improving your posture, include:

-1. Keep your shoulders back and relaxed; avoid slouching and rounding your shoulders
+1. Keep your shoulders back and relaxed in order to avoid slouching and rounding your shoulders.

 2. Engage your core muscles